 - As the U.S. population gets older and increasingly diverse, state leaders and stakeholders recognize the need to conduct high-level, cross-sector planning efforts to ensure that the needs of older adults, people with disabilities, and family caregivers are met over the coming decade.

-- A Master Plan for Aging (MPA) is one such approach to planning.
+- A multisector plan for aging (MPA) is one such approach to planning.
 This tool describes why an MPA is an effective approach, outlines its core goals, and details eight strategies or “building blocks” to generate buy-in and momentum for an MPA.

 - Policymakers, advocates, industry leaders, and other stakeholders can use all or some of the building blocks to move their state to achieve the goals of a governor’s executive order and/or legislation calling for an MPA.